 Winterizing Your Fountain

 Generally speaking, we refer to a fountain as a feature with running water and no fish or plants.
-While, some fountains may have plants in them, it is rare.
-Water runs over the top of the feature, into a basin and recalculates back to the top and repeats.
-We have two primary types of fountains: Cast-stone Fountains or Disappearing Fountains.
+While some fountains may have plants in them, it is rare.
+Water runs over the top of the feature, into a basin and recirculates back to the top, and repeats.
+We have two primary types of fountains: Cast Stone Fountains and Disappearing Fountains.

 Both types of fountains seem to be safe with temperatures as low as 32 degrees but we can get into trouble when temperatures dip below freezing and persist for more than 24-48 hours.

-Extreme and rapid changes in temperature affect all cast-stone adversely.
+Extreme and rapid changes in temperature affect all Cast Stone pieces adversely.
 It has an adherent tendency to expand and contract with climatic conditions.
-Your cast-stone features have been designed with weather in mind.
+Your Cast Stone features have been designed with weather in mind.
 The cast-stone mix contains fibers and additives which enhance the elastic qualities of the cast-stone.
-Occasionally, normal, surface shrinkage cracks may sometimes appear, but your feature will not crack due to weather if these simple rules are followed:
+Occasionally, normal, surface shrinkage cracks may sometimes appear, but your feature will not be destroyed due to freezes if these simple rules are followed:

 Do not allow statuary to sit in a pool of ice.

-Cast-stone fountains should be turned off and drained when temperatures go below 32 degrees to avoid breakage due to the expansion of water caused by it forming into ice.
-As an extra precaution, towels or kitty litter can be place in the “bowls” of the fountain to absorb excess moisture.
+Cast Stone fountains should be turned off and drained when temperatures go below 32 degrees to avoid breakage due to the expansion of water caused by it forming into ice.
+As an extra precaution, towels or kitty litter can be placed in the “bowls” of the fountain to absorb excess moisture.

-All of the Asian pottery sold at HCWG is glazed and kiln-fired.
-This process is very weather hardy.
+Protecting Ceramic Fountains- All of the Asian pottery sold at HCWG is glazed and kiln-fired.
+This process produces a very weather-hardy, frost-resistant container.
 However, in extremely cold weather conditions it is recommended that you drain the pottery of water.

-Wait for freeze to pass, remove towel, then replace standpipe, refill pottery with water, refill box-kit with water and plug-in the pump.
+Wait for the freeze to pass, remove the towel, then replace standpipe, refill pottery with water, refill box-kit with water, and plug in the pump.

-By following these simple and sensible precautions during the winter season, you will protect your fountains for years of beauty and enjoyment.
+By following these simple and sensible precautions during the winter season, you will protect your fountains for years (and decades) of beauty and enjoyment.